Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/controlling-a-computer-with-a-keyboard-only/README.md

 ---
 layout: layout
 title: "Controlling a computer with a keyboard only"
+position: 1
+lead: "Many users control a computer using keyboard only, so no mouse or similar pointing device is available.
+Thus, it's crucial that any software (incl. websites) is usable by keyboard only."
 ---

 # Controlling a computer with a keyboard only

-Many users control a computer using keyboard only, so no mouse or similar pointing device is available.
-Thus, it's crucial that any software (incl. websites) is usable by keyboard only.

 # Why not use a mouse?